douglaschalegre/pydantic-ai-bdi/README.md

 1. **Perception**: Update beliefs based on new information
    - Automatic perception from registered perception tools
    - Manual perception from external sources (optional)
-2. **Deliberation**: Generate desires based on current beliefs
+2. **Deliberation**: Generate desires based on current beliefs (Currently implicit; could be formalized with desire generators)
-3. **Means-End Reasoning**: Form intentions (concrete action plans) to achieve desires
+3. **Intention Generation (Two-Stage)**: Form intentions (concrete action plans) based on desires, beliefs, and optional user guidance.
+   - **Stage 1 (What)**: Generate high-level intentions based on desires, current beliefs, available tools, and any initial user guidance.
+Focuses on *what* needs to be done.
+   - **Stage 2 (How)**: For each high-level intention, generate a detailed, step-by-step action plan using current beliefs and available tools.
+Focuses on *how* to achieve the goal.
-4. **Action**: Execute intentions
+4. **Action**: Execute the steps of the current intention.

 ## Features

 - **Type-Safe Agents**: Built on Pydantic for robust data validation and type safety
-- **Modular Components**: Customizable perception handlers, desire generators, and intention selectors
+- **Modular Components**: Customizable perception handlers
-- **Decorator-Based API**: Simple decorator-based API for registering components
+- **Decorator-Based API**: Simple decorator-based API for registering components like perception handlers and tools
+- **Two-Stage Intention Generation**: Separates the planning process into identifying *what* needs to be done (high-level intentions) and *how* to do it (detailed steps), using LLM calls for potentially deeper reasoning.
+- **Initial Intention Guidance**: Allows users to provide high-level strategic guidance during agent initialization, influencing the planning process without rigidly defining the final intentions.
 - **Tool Integration**: Seamless integration with Pydantic AI's tool system
-- **Phase-Specific Tools**: Tools can be registered for specific phases of the BDI cycle
+- **Phase-Specific Tools**: Tools can be registered for specific phases of the BDI cycle (perception, intention, etc.)
 - **Automatic Perception**: BDI cycles automatically gather perceptions from all registered perception tools

 ### Tools